w3c/webextensions/proposals/Proposal: add cookies.removeAll() method.md

     partitionKey:{}})
 ```

->An empty `partitionKey` object as the only value in the details object, will result in all partitioned cookies being removed.
+>An empty `partitionKey` object in the details object, will result in both partitioned and unpartitioned cookies being removed, that also match any other values in the details object.

 ```
 cookies.removeAll({